 If you think you are having a severe allergic reaction, call 911 or go to the nearest hospital.

-You will get the most protection from a vaccine usually starting about two weeks after your second dose of the Pfizer or Moderna vaccine or your only dose of the Johnson & Johnson vaccine.
+It will take time for the vaccine to start working.
+You are considered fully vaccinated two weeks after your second dose of the Pfizer or Moderna vaccine or your only dose of the Johnson & Johnson vaccine.

 COVID-19 Test Results